Good ideas are worth chasing

 European Practitioners in Intellectual Property

-The TM5 group links EUIPO with some of the international key players in the field of intellectual property: the Korean Intellectual Property Office (KIPO), the Japan Patent Office (JPO), the State Administration for Industry and Commerce of China (SAIC) and the United States Patent and Trademark Office (USPTO).
+The TM5 group links EUIPO with some of the international key players in the field of intellectual property: the Korean Intellectual Property Office (KIPO), the Japan Patent Office (JPO), State Intellectual Property Office of the People’s Republic of China (SIPO) and the United States Patent and Trademark Office (USPTO).
 The TM5 is responsible for over half of the world's international trade marks.

 The TM5, previously called the Trilateral, started in 2001 as a forum between JPO, the EUIPO and USPTO.
 It adopted its present form in 2012.
 Today, the TM5 is working on 13 trade mark projects that range from establishing a list of commonly accepted terms of goods and services for classifying trade marks to finding common statistical indicators for capturing critical data on applications.
 One of the 11 projects, TM5 website, provides up-to-date information on all the projects.